 - Maintain satisfactory academic, attendance and citizenship records

 Tuition for a youth participant is $750.
 Please note we rely on our sponsors to supplement the remaining cost for the YLA program.
-Tuition does not cover the full cost of opeing retreat, eat months of programming and program materials for particpating youth.
+Tuition does not cover the full cost of opening retreat, months of programming and program materials for participating youth.

 Scholarships are available based on family income and circumstance.
 Contact us for more information.